-The GMSF is intended to support an ambitious growth agenda across Greater Manchester involving a step change in development that needs to be planned sustainably ensuring that current and future flood risk is not increased.
-The legislative and policy context for the SFRMF is set out at European, national and City Region levels; across all of these there is strong alignment regarding the role of FRM in protecting communities, the environment and the economy, and evidence of growing support for working with natural processes (WwNP) and natural flood management (NfM).
+The Greater Manchester Strategic Framework (GMSF), revised draft published in January 2019, is intended to support an ambitious growth agenda across Greater Manchester.
+Involving a step change in development that needs to be planned sustainably ensuring that current and future flood risk is not increased.
+This is investigated further in sections 3 and 4.

+The legislative and policy context for the SFRMF is set out at European, national and City Region levels.
+Across these there is strong alignment regarding the role of FRM in protecting communities, the environment and the economy, and evidence of growing support for working with natural processes (WwNP) and natural flood management (NfM).

-FRM governance is carried out by a range of different organisations with different responsibilities working in the same locations; the water governance review that is currently underway is a positive step towards improving governance to better achieve FRM outcomes.
+FRM governance is carried out by a range of different organisations with different responsibilities working in the same locations.
+The water governance review that is currently underway is a positive step towards improving governance to better achieve FRM outcomes.